jupyter-server/enterprise_gateway/docs/source/contributors/system-architecture.md

 GET /api/kernels?tenant_id=f730794d-d175-40fa-b819-2a67d5308210
 ```

-Kernel start or list requests that do not include a `tenant_id` will have their kernels associated with the `UNIVERSAL_TENANT_ID` which merely acts a catch-all and allows common code usage relative to existing clients.
+Kernel start requests that do not include a `tenant_id` will have their kernels associated with the `UNIVERSAL_TENANT_ID` which merely acts a catch-all and allows common code usage relative to existing clients.

-Enterprise Gateway will add the environment variable `KERNEL_TENANT_ID` to the kernel's environment so that this value is available to the kernel's launch logic and the kernel itself.
+Enterprise Gateway will add the environment variable `KERNEL_TENANT_ID` to the kernel's _launch_ environment so that this value is available to the kernel's launch framework.
+This value is currently not available to the kernel itself.
 It should be noted that if the original request also included a `KERNEL_TENANT_ID` in the body's `env` stanza, it will be overwritten with the value corresponding to `tenant_id` (or `UNIVERSAL_TENANT_ID` if `tenant_id` was not provided).

 Kernel specifications and other resources do not currently adhere to tenant-based _partitioning_.